ToxicFrog/doom-mods/gzap/doc/compatibility.md

 Sometimes spawning a soulsphere from your inventory just doesn't give you anything, presumably because it confuses the DRLA randomization machinery.

+#### AutoAutoSave

+Installing AAS causes some checks to give you both the original item and the item it was replaced with, and also causes AAS itself to not function properly.
+This happens even if AAS is turned off in the settings.

 ### Total conversions

 TCs like Ashes 2063 or Hedon Bloodrite probably will not work out of the box,